sandyawijayaa/bayesian_microservice/README.md

 # C++ Bayesian Microservice with Docker

-This is a high-performance C++ microservice that performs real-time Bayesian updating on streaming data.
+This is a C++ microservice that performs real-time Bayesian updating on streaming data.
 It's designed to simulate a high-throughput system for tracking supply chain metrics (e.g., carbon emissions) where data is noisy and uncertain.
 The service is built with the **Crow** C++ micro-framework and is fully containerized with **Docker** using a multi-stage build.

 ## Tech Stack